tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Starting with Advanced Birch Seedlings for Faster Returns

-• Rapid canopy development for enhanced carbon sequestration.
+• Rapid canopy development and early site dominance

-• Accelerated caliper growth, reducing the time to first thinning or final harvest.
+• Accelerated diameter growth, reducing time to thinning and harvest

-• Quicker returns on investment for plantation owners and timber investors.
+• Faster return on investment for landowners and timber growers

-Combining Birch, Maple & Pine for Profitability and Sustainability
+Combining Birch, Maple & Pine for Maximum Profitability and Sustainability

 Tree Plantation